 We conclude with several case studies that bring together multiple tidy text mining approaches we’ve learned.

 - Chapter 8 demonstrates an application of a tidy text analysis by analyzing the authors’ own Twitter archives.
 How do Dave’s and Julia’s tweeting habits compare?

-- Chapter 9 explores metadata from over 32,000 NASA datasets by looking at how keywords from the datasets are connected to title and description fields.
+- Chapter 9 explores metadata from over 32,000 NASA datasets (available in JSON) by looking at how keywords from the datasets are connected to title and description fields.

 - Chapter 10 analyzes a dataset of Usenet messages from a diverse set of newsgroups (focused on topics like politics, hockey, technology, atheism, and more) to understand patterns across the groups.

 1.4 Topics this book does not cover

 This book serves as an introduction to the tidy text mining framework along with a collection of examples, but it is far from a complete exploration of natural language processing.
 The CRAN Task View on Natural Language Processing provides details on other ways to use R for computational linguistics.
 There are several areas that you may want to explore in more detail according to your needs.